paulbayer/Inventory_Scripts/README.md

 - **ALZ_CheckAccount.py**
   - This script takes an Organization Master Account profile, and checks additional accounts to see if they meet the pre-reqs to be "adopted" by either Landing Zone or Control Tower.
   - If there are blockers to the adoption (like the default VPCs being present, or Config Recorder already being enabled), it can rectify those blockers it finds.
 However - to avoid mistakes - it only does this if you specifically select that in the submitted parameters.
+  - While this script was focused on ALZ, it also *sort of* supports an account being adopted by Control Tower too.

+- **CT_CheckAccount.py**
+  - This script takes an Organization Master Account profile, and checks additional accounts to see if they meet the pre-reqs to be "adopted" by Control Tower.
+  - If there are blockers to the adoption (like the Config Recorder already being enabled), it can rectify those blockers it finds.
+However - to avoid mistakes - it only does this if you specifically select that in the submitted parameters.
+This script is still being worked on.

 - **RegistrationScript.py**
   - This script goes through an Organization and determines (based on roles) whether the account has been on-boarded to the AWS Federation tool or not.
 If not, it creates a temporary user ("Alice") and prints the information to the screen to be able to register the account to the tool.

 - **SC_Products_to_CFN_Stacks.py**
   - This script is focused on reconciling the SC Products with the CFN Stacks they create.
 It definitely can happen that a CFN stack can exist without a corresponding SC Product, and it can happen that an SC Product can exist without a corresponding CFN stack (I'm looking at you AWS Control Tower!).
 However, when an SC Product is in ERROR state and the CFN stack is in an error state - you're best served by terminating the SC Product and starting over.
 This script can help you find those instances and even offers to get rid of them for you.
+- **del_enable_config.template.py**
+  - This script was specifically created to remove the resources created during the "Enable Config" stack through the ALZ.
+Since this stack enables the Config Recorder, Delivery Channel, SNS Topic, Lambda Function, and SNS Notification Forwarder; all of these resources can be removed with this script.

   Generic Scripts
   ------------------